tolomea/gatesym/README.md

 # Gate Simulator
-* A logic gate level simulation.
+* A simulation of a network of logic gates
-* A OISC CPU implemented in said simulation
+* An OISC CPU implemented in said simulation
 * A minimal assembler
 * A couple of programs to be assembled and run on the CPU